Sir Francis Boynton1

 Last Edited=8 Jan 2005

-Catherine Willoughby was the daughter of Sir Henry Willoughby, 1st Bt. and Lettice Darcy.1 She married, firstly, Sir James Bellingham, 2nd Bt., son of Sir Henry Bellingham, 1st Bt. and Dorothy Boynton.1 She married George Purefoy before 1656.1 She died at Oxford, Oxfordshire, England.1 She died intestate and her estate was administered on 30 June 1673.1 She died intestate and her estate was administered on 2 May 1676.1
+Catherine Willoughby was the daughter of Sir Henry Willoughby, 1st Bt. and Lettice Darcy.1 She married, firstly, Sir James Bellingham, 2nd Bt., son of Sir Henry Bellingham, 1st Bt. and Dorothy Boynton.1 She married George Purefoy before 1656.1 She died at Oxford, Oxfordshire, EnglandG.1 She died intestate and her estate was administered on 30 June 1673.1 She died intestate and her estate was administered on 2 May 1676.1

 Her married name became Bellingham.1 From before 1656, her married name became Purefoy.1